mrhuggins03/seedguard.github.io/README.md

 If you are interested in a specific dataset (you can find many datasets [here](https://huggingface.co/datasets?language=language:code&sort=trending)), your can:

 - find the corresponding documentation about the dataset to know more about how the dataset was built
-- based on your understanding, decide which data-centric method you want to apply on the dataset which will help to improve the dataset quality
+- based on your understanding, decide which data-centric method you want to apply to the dataset which will help to improve the dataset quality

 If you are interested in a specific data-centric method, you can:

-- identify a related research paper about a data-centric method which link to a specific data aspect (such as data security, data augementation) [Data-centric LLM4SE Paper Repo](https://github.com/SEEDGuard/Awesome-Data-centric-LLM4SE-Papers)
+- identify a related research paper about a data-centric method which links to a specific data aspect (such as data security, data augmentation) [Data-centric LLM4SE Paper Repo](https://github.com/SEEDGuard/Awesome-Data-centric-LLM4SE-Papers)
-- find the specific dataset (with its documentations) mentioned in the paper
+- find the specific dataset (with its documentation) mentioned in the paper

 In short, at the end of this step, you should have a clear idea about: